Colleges by Location

 Beyond academics, UCR offers a vibrant campus life with numerous extracurricular activities and organizations for students to engage in.
 The university has a strong focus on community engagement and civic responsibility, with students actively participating in volunteer programs and making a positive impact on the local community.
 With its strong academic reputation, diverse campus community, and commitment to social responsibility, the University of California, Riverside offers an exceptional environment for students to learn, grow, and make a difference in the world.

-Located in Riverside, CA and set in a suburban environment, University of California, Riverside is a public university.
-Its campus spans 1,200 acres.
-This institution follows a quarterly calendar.
-It has an acceptance rate of 69%.
-The freshman retention rate at University of California, Riverside is 87.4% and the six-year graduation rate is 76%.
+Located in Riverside, CA, University of California, Riverside is a public university.
+This school uses a quarterly calendar.
+It has an acceptance rate of 76%.
+The freshman retention rate at University of California, Riverside is 87.6% and the six-year graduation rate is 76%.

-For freshmen, the application deadline for this school is November 30.
-For transfer students, the application deadline is November 30.
+The freshmen application deadline for this school is December 2.
+The transfer application deadline is December 2.

 To find out more about what University of California, Riverside has to offer to its students, read on for the latest data reported by this school.